-But I know what feeling of rising to meet a circumstance, of wanting to beat the odds, of going after "more".
+But I know what that feeling of rising to meet a circumstance, of wanting to beat the odds, of going after "more" feels like.
 I know the urge to rise again, and again, the call of expanding further than ever simply because we feel the call to.

 It was not that she never wanted more.
 She had.
 But once she began stepping into that something more and it became part of her past and her story, she grew to meet the dream.
 She became more than she had been before, for her it was becoming a mother.

 In his last few days, my cousin reported, that Uncle Frank, after years of searching for this big life and dreams, had found what he wanted.
 For him, it was to know he had succeeded and done well for his kids.
 In his last days, he saw for the first time that his kids were happy, they were cared for, they loved him for who he was.
 And in that understanding, that state of being "in love", he even managed to let go of the long-standing issues he had with this daughter-in-law.
 He became something more than he ever expected to be, a good parent.